-First and foremost you must talk about money together.
-Your money and their money is not always community money.
+First and foremost, you must talk about money together.
+Your money and their money are not always community money.
 In years gone by there was only one income earner in the household and generally, they controlled the money for the couple and or family.
-They maintained all the deposits, withdrawals, expenses, spending, savings and investments.
+They maintained all the deposits, withdrawals, expenses, spending, savings, and investments.
 For some, however, they just liked earning the money and left the financial chore to the other spouse.
 It was a system that worked – back then!

 But today’s lifestyle and work ethics have altered the course of money and especially money between couples.

 · This can be attributed to one earning more than the other.

 · One being a little looser with the wallet than the other.

 · One requiring material things, regardless of cost.

 Generally, one or the other is shall we say “the heavy” in the relationship.
 It truly is hard to have a voice in a relationship if don’t speak up.
 Of course, this does not mean screaming at the top of your lungs either!